doramagnoni/DoriWonderCabinet/README.md

 # Technologies used

 ### HTML5
-* As a structure language.
+* As a structured language.

 ### CSS
 * As a style language.

 ### Font Awesome
-* As an icon library for a social links.
+* As an icon library for social links.

 ### Google fonts
 * As a font resource.

 ### GitHub
-* As a software hosting platform to keep project in a remote location.
+* As a software hosting platform to keep projects in a remote location.

 ### Git
 * As a version-control system tracking.